-- (2)(D) Purpose.
-Conditional zoning districts are primarily intended to allow for the zoning and development of property in accordance with general useconventional zoning district standards and additional conditions that enable the use and development to fit better with the site and be more compatible with neighboring properties.
+- (C) The following conditional zoning districts may be designated upon approval by the Town Council of a petition to establish a conditional zoning district: - (1) AG (CZ), Agricultural Conditional Zoning District; - (2) RL (CZ), Residential Low Density Conditional Zoning District; - (3) RM (CZ), Residential Medium Density Conditional Zoning District; - (4) RMH (CZ), Residential Manufactured Home Conditional Zoning District; - (5) B-1 (CZ), Rural Business Conditional Zoning District; - (6) B-2 (CZ), Central Business Conditional Zoning District; - (7) O-I (CZ), Office and Institutional Conditional Zoning District; and - (8) LI (CZ), Light Industrial Conditional Zoning District. - (D) Purpose.
+Conditional zoning districts are primarily intended to allow for the zoning and development of property in accordance with conventional zoning district standards and additional conditions that enable the use and development to be more compatible with neighboring properties.
 The review process established in this chapter provides for accommodation of such development by a reclassification of property into a conditional zoning district, subject to specific conditions, which promote compatibility of the use with neighboring properties.
-Zoning petitions to establish a conditional zoning district will be processed in accordance with the provisions of §-§§ 3.370 through 3.374 3.245-of this chapter for zoning amendments, as well as this section.
-A conditional zoning district classification will be considered only if the application is made by all the owners of the property or his or hertheir authorized agent. - (3)(E) Uses within district.
-Within a conditional zoning district, only those uses listed (or determined to be equivalent uses) as permitted uses or special uses in the corresponding general conventional zoning district shall be permitted.
-For special uses, the applicant shall also secure an approval of a special use permit in accordance with the requirements in Sections §§ 3.350 through 3.351 of this chapter for each use required to obtain special use permit approval in the corresponding conventional zoning district propose development standards to mitigate, if necessary, the impacts of each use, especially with regard to property adjacent to the conditional zoning district.
+Zoning petitions to establish a conditional zoning district will be processed in accordance with the provisions of §§ 3.370 through 3.374 of this chapter for zoning amendments, as well as this section.
+A conditional zoning district classification will be considered only if the application is made by all the owners of the property or their authorized agent. - (E) Uses within district.
+Within a conditional zoning district, only those uses listed as permitted uses or special uses in the corresponding conventional zoning district shall be permitted.
+For special uses, the applicant shall also secure an approval of a special use permit in accordance with the requirements in Sections §§ 3.350 through 3.351 of this chapter for each use required to obtain special use permit approval in the corresponding conventional zoning district.

-(4)(F) Conditions.
+(F) Conditions.